J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Data and galaxy properties

-The reliability of the derived galaxy properties were tested by comparison with the results from \citet{puertas2017aperture}.
-They estimated stellar masses, SFRs, and sSFRs for a sample of $209\,276$ star-forming galaxies with spectroscopic information from SDSS.
-An empirical correction based on the Calar Alto Legacy Integral Field Area (CALIFA; \citealt{sanchez2012califa}) spectroscopic data to the fiber measurements in SDSS is applied, providing an excellent reference to our photometric measurements.
-The difference between the \citet{puertas2017aperture} and the J-PLUS measurements were defined as
+The reliability of the derived galaxy properties was tested by comparison with the results from \citet{puertas2017aperture}.
+They estimated the stellar masses, SFRs, and specific star formation rates (sSFRs) for a sample of $209\,276$ SF galaxies with spectroscopic information from SDSS.
+An empirical correction based on the Calar Alto Legacy Integral Field Area (CALIFA; \citealt{sanchez2012califa}) spectroscopic data to the fiber measurements in SDSS was applied, providing an excellent reference for our photometric measurements.
+The difference between the \citet{puertas2017aperture} and J-PLUS measurements were defined as

 where the parameters $\mathcal{X} = \{M_{\star}, {\rm SFR}, {\rm sSFR}\}$ were explored.
 The distribution of the differences for the $14\,063$ objects in common was approximated with a Gaussian distribution.
 The median ($\mu$) and the dispersion ($\sigma$) of the Gaussian were used to determine the quality of the J-PLUS measurements.